sajmoni/pixi-ex/docs/api/getTexture.md

 ex.getTexture(fileName)
 ```

 Gets a pre-loaded texture.
+Texture names need to be unique across all sprite sheets.

 ## Arguments

-`fileName` (string): The file name as defined in the sprite sheet
+`fileName` (string): The file name as defined in any sprite sheet

 ## Returns